-The word qigong contains two Chinese words-qi means life force, and kung means accomplishment.
+The word qigong contains two Chinese words - qi means life force, and gong means accomplishment.
 Combined, they mean to cultivate energy.
 Qigong integrates physical postures, breathing techniques, and mental focus.

 Healthcare professionals often recommend Qigong as a complementary medicine to increase vitality, build strength, and enhance the immune system.
 Studies have shown that Qigong also improves cardiovascular, respiratory, circulatory, lymphatic, and digestive health.

 A wide variety of Qigong practices exist-some are more physically challenging and others are more meditative and slower moving.
 All practices help to reduce stress and increase a sense of quality of life.

 People of any age can practice Qigong.
 El Camino Hospital offers Qigong community classes.
 Class times are listed in the right-hand bar of this HealthPerks newsletter.
 For more information, call 650-940-7000 ext.
 8745.

 Did you know that black tea and green tea come from the same plant, Camellia sinensis?
 The difference between the two teas comes from the way they’re processed.
 Both teas are harvested and dried, or “withered.”
 But unlike black tea, which is crushed and oxidized, Green tea is only steamed before it is packaged.